 How else can I gain the experience?

 Look for an Apprenticeship!
 Apprenticeships are a fantastic way to “earn while you learn” and get a head start in your career with no prior experience!
 As long as you are over the age of 16 then you can become an apprentice and get your foot in the door of your career.
 Follow the steps as above (writing to them with your CV etc.) and really show that you are keen and that this is the career you want.
-You can find out more about our Apprenticeships (Devon, Cornwall and Somerset) here.
+You can find out more about our Apprenticeships (England) here.

 Here’s an article by the AAT that you might find helpful, entitled:

 If you are planning on moving from your current career path into a role within accounting; a further aspect on your CV should be set aside to discuss your ‘transferable skills’ e.g. useful skills that would be an asset to any business, such as: